AIFuseLab/prompt-fuse/README.md

 This project is still under development.
 This is the first beta version so you might find some bugs.

+# Explaination
+- This project is a tool for managing, testing, and automatically versioning LLM prompts.
+- It is designed to be used with AWS based LLMs.

 # Current Features
 - Only Support AWS Based LLMs